johnson-cooper/netherite-plus/README.md

 Original Blocks:
 - Chimney (redstone surrounded by coal) block that emits smoke when powered by redstone
 - Lux Aeterna (Made with 9 Blocks of Netherite)
+- Iron Boat (Unbreakable collision boat that can move fast on ice like in later versions)

 ## Installation: